vtty - virtual TTY manager

 Field Purpose

-vtty_current Index of the focused slot
+vtty_current Index of the focused user-visible slot

-vtty_bufs[VTTY_MAX] Per-slot vt_buf_t backing grids
+vtty_bufs[VTTY_MAX] Per-slot vt_buf_t backing grids (10 total)

 vtty_pending Deferred-paint target (set in IRQ, drained in task context)